xquery/rxq/README.md

 # Overview

 The recent release of MarkLogic 6 included support for several XQuery 3.0 features.
-One such feature, annotations, provides the foundation for implementing the draft RESTXQ specification.
+One such feature, annotations, provided the opportunity at attempting to implement Adam Retter's RESTXQ draft (introduced at XML Prague 2012).
+RESTXQ proposes a consistent and elegant approach for building web applications using XQuery.

-# How it works
+# How RESTXQ works

-# Example ml-restxq app

-to setup example app, create appserver
+declare %rxq:GET rxq:path('/address/id/(.*)') function local:get-address($id){ .... }

+# Setting up the example-site

+Create an appserver, provide the followig details;

-   root: example directory
+* root: provide example-site directory

-   error handler: /rewrite.xqy?mode=error
+* error handler: /rxq-rewriter.xqy?mode=error

-   rewrite handler: /rewrite.xqy?mode=rewrite
+* rewrite handler: /rxq-rewriter.xqy?mode=rewrite

+Navigate to the created app (e.g. http://<host>:<port>/) and you should see the following;

  test by reviewing module lib rxq:paths in browser